-1. The Parties agree to cooperate in promoting regulatory quality and performance, including through exchange of

-2. The Parties subscribe to the principles of good administrative behaviour, and agree to cooperate in promoting it, including through exchange of information and best practices.
+- 1. The Parties agree to cooperate in promoting regulatory quality and performance, including through exchange of information and best practices on their respective regulatory reform processes and regulatory impact assessments. - 2.
+The Parties subscribe to the principles of good administrative behaviour, and agree to cooperate in promoting it, including through exchange of information and best practices.

-Article 12.8.
 Non-discrimination

-Each Party shall apply to interested persons of the other Party trans- parency standards no less favourable than those accorded to its own interested persons, to the interested persons of any third country, or to any third country, whichever are the best.
+Each Party shall apply to interested persons of the other Party transparency standards no less favourable than those accorded to its own interested persons, to the interested persons of any third country, or to any third country, whichever are the best.

-Chapter THIRTEEN.
+CHAPTER THIRTEEN

 TRADE AND SUSTAINABLE DEVELOPMENT